sbenoit24/EXCHKRLandingPage/README.md

   4. Restart your dev server

   ### How it works:
-  - When someone fills out the form and clicks "Join the Waitlist!!!", their information is sent directly to your email
+  - When someone fills out the form and clicks "Join the Waitlist", their information is sent directly to your email
   - Each submission arrives as a separate email with all the user's details
   - No database or Excel files needed - everything goes straight to your inbox